 Combine one part non-chlorine bleach with two parts water.
 Soak the garment in the liquid until the stain lifts or lessens.

 Mix two parts water and one part chlorine bleach if the non-chlorine bleach does not work.
 Test the effect of the chlorine bleach, which may discolor clothing, by dabbing a small amount on a hidden seam.
-If the fabric doesn't change an unwanted color, soak the item in the bleach for 15 minutes.
+If the fabric doesn't change to an unwanted color, soak the item in the bleach for 15 minutes.

 Apply a commercial color remover to the stained areas if bleach does not remove the dye.